 Peppers are rich in vitamins A, E, B6, and lutein and are great sources of vitamin C and beta-carotene, which are antioxidants important for a dog’s healthy immune system, according to Leasa Moltke, a pet nutritionist at holistic pet food brand Solid Gold Pet.
 “Beta carotene can be converted into vitamin A in the body and is important for skin, coat, and eye health,” she says.

-If you feed your dog portions in excess of these amounts, he might wind up with an upset stomach, vomiting, and/or diarrhea.
+If you feed your dog portions in excess of these amounts, they might wind up with an upset stomach, vomiting, and/or diarrhea.
 “As with other vegetable ingestion, you should take care not to overload your pet, because GI upset can occur,” says Dr. Danel Grimmett, a veterinarian with Sunset Veterinary Clinic in Edmond, Okla.

 According to Dr. Fox, you should never add seasoning or salt to the peppers or feed your dog ones that have been mixed with onions or garlic, as those ingredients are toxic to dogs.
 It’s also important to note that you should never give your pup the spicy varieties, such as jalapeños or Chili peppers.